loomltd/fluent-plugin-out_tcp_secure/README.md

   host <your-subdomain>.loomsystems.com
 </match>
 ```
-Restart Fluentd to have events tagged with `loom` shipped to your loomsystems data-domain.
+Restart Fluentd to have events tagged with `loom` shipped to your domain.

 ### fluent-plugin-loomsystems properties

-As fluent-plugin-loomsystems is an output_buffer, you can set all output_buffer properties like it's describe in the [fluentd documentation](http://docs.fluentd.org/articles/output-plugin-overview#buffered-output-parameters "documentation").
+As fluent-plugin-loomsystems is an output_buffer, you can set all output_buffer properties like it's describe in the [fluentd documentation](https://docs.fluentd.org/configuration/buffer-section "documentation").

 Custom properties: